Prepare to Lead & Serve at Milligan

 Portfolio & Research: Prep for Board Certification

 Initial M.Ed. students benefit from the required portfolio and research components to prepare you for the profession of teaching.
-The portfolio, aligned with InTASC standards, documents your mastery of applicable Milligan College graduate program outcomes.
+The portfolio, aligned with InTASC standards, documents your mastery of applicable Milligan University graduate program outcomes.
 The research project features action research related to the school setting of your internship.

 Today’s schools are challenged as never before.
 Faced with increasingly diverse student bodies and phenomenal technological change, contemporary schools need to provide quality services for all children.
 Now more than ever, children need teachers who are committed to excellence in the classroom and to Jesus Christ.
 It is our belief educators prepared in such a way will make a difference in the school and community where they live and serve.